Truth About Tithing

 , several folks follow blindly incorrect teaching and application of tithing.
 The Bible shows clearly that giving offerings and tithes were introduced by God through Moses and applied to Israel alone.
 Tithing related to agricultural crops and livestock only, not money.

-Generally, tithing was an established taxation form.
+Generally, tithing was an established taxation form to fund the priesthood and the governing levites.
 When Israel demanded a king, Samuel cautioned them that the King would require a tithe (1 Samuel 8:15).
 Understanding Bible teachings on tithing is central to managing God’s money for His glory.
 Be like the Bereans in Acts 17:11, study this topic.

 To understand the truth about tithing, we must look at why God introduced it to Israel.
 Why it stopped, who re-instated it, and when.
 Once God shows you that tithing does not apply today, you will be free to practice grace giving with a cheerful heart.